10angrymen/trubleshoota/README.md

 Got a better way to smash packets?
 Pull requests are welcome!
 Just make sure your code compiles and you don't break the build (or else...).

 ---
-*made with ❤️ and ☕ by the DeepMind Advanced Coding Team*